VirajAnand-02/FastLedClock_Arduino/README.md

-# Led Digital Clock based on WS2812B(Neopixels) led, using FastLED library
+# Led Digital Clock based on WS2812B(Neopixels) led, using FastLED library and tinyRTC module